Mill Plain, Danbury, Connecticut: History

-Defined as a village in the western part of Danbury, Mill Plain has also historically been considered a semi-autonomous hamlet.
 The first home in the area was built around 1720 by Nathaniel Stevens.
 By 1725 Samuel Castle had built his second grist mill, located in this section of town, which gave rise to the name Mill Plain.
 An early mention of Mill Plain is found in a 1769 deed for 20 acre of land near a stream "that runs into ye Mill Plain Pond," which is the original name for Lake Kenosia.
 The area belonged to the town of Ridgefield at that time.

+The Baptist Church of Mill Plain was constituted in 1851, when a council formally recognized the new congregation after nineteen members were granted letters of dismission from the Danbury Baptist Church to form it.
+In the late 19th century, it transitioned into an Advent Christian Church under Rev. Elisha Ellis, who founded the Advent Christian mission there around 1893.

+Also built in 1851 was the Mill Plain Union Church, which stood at the center of the community for 140 years.
+It served the Second Ecclesiastical Society of Danbury, which had been established as a division from the First Ecclesiastical Society.
+The church was constructed in the traditional Protestant missionary style.
+The Second Ecclesiastical Society disbanded in 1907, at which point it merged with the First Congregational Church of Danbury.
+Despite being listed on the Connecticut State Register of Historic Places, the building ultimately deteriorated and was demolished.

 In 1865, resident Henry M. Senior opened a general store and post office.
 Five years later, Senior built a hat manufacturing shop in the area, which operated until 1892.
-Mill Plain station, was built in 1881, and closed in 1928 after being acquired by the New York, New Haven and Hartford Railroad.
+Mill Plain station was built in 1881 and closed in 1928 after being acquired by the New York, New Haven and Hartford Railroad.

 The post office was operated by the Senior family until the 1940s.

+In 1945, the Mill Plain Independent Hose Company No. 12 was established as the area's volunteer fire department.